 In the short time before his unfortunate death at age 41, Colombo had already designed products for Oluce, Kartell, Bieffe, Alessi Flexform and Boffi.

 In the 1960s, Colombo designed The 'Arno' line of glassware for ITALORA, a glass manufacturer in Italy.
 The sugar bowl was released as part of the tea/coffee series along with the cups and milk jug.

 Please Note • Items from the vintage collection are sold AS IS.
 We endeavour to describe the condition of each item to our best ability.
 Unless otherwise described, most of these pieces are used and will have slight marks and scratches along with slight variations in tone to the glass.
-Occasionally, slight bubbles may be present in the glass and the edge of the bowls.
-These bubbles are caused during the firing and production stage.
+Occasionally, there may be age wear on the edge of the glass pieces along with light specks or air bubbles present in the glass.
+These specks or air bubbles are are not stains or defects but caused during the firing and production stage.
 Each piece is inspected prior to shipping.
 We do not accept exchanges or refunds on these items unless faulty.
 Breakage from improper care, use, storage or put through extremes temperatures will not constitute as a faulty item.

 Care Instructions • Please hand wash with gentle detergent and a soft sponge.
 Do not use a scourer pad (including the non scratching ones) as it will scratch the coating.
 These pieces are not dishwasher safe due to the age and delicate nature of the glass.
 Do not stack heavy objects on this item.